These simple DIY tips from our dryer experts will help troubleshoot the reason your dryer won’t heat.

 This is the most common cause of a dryer not heating.
 To check if your venting is clogged, start a timed dry on high heat.
 Go to the exhaust vent outside and use your hand to verify that the air is very warm and exiting at a decent flow.
 If there’s little airflow, your venting likely needs to be cleaned or replaced.
 If the temperature’s too low, there may be an operational issue with the dryer, which should be checked by an authorized service technician.

-2. Improper or no electric or gas supply
+2. Improper or no electric or gas supply to the dryer

 Is there a proper electrical or gas supply to the dryer?
 Dryers get their electricity from a 240-volt circuit supplied by two 120-volt lines.
 If only one of the lines is working, the dryer will run but not heat up.
 With gas, the appliance won’t heat if your gas is off.
 Both issues should be checked by a professional.